-Join Kevin Stohlmeyer for an in-depth discussion in this video Getting to know your Wacom tablet, part of Using Wacom Tablets with Illustrator.
+Join Kevin Stohlmeyer for an in-depth discussion in this video Getting to know your Wacom tablet, part of Illustrator: Using Wacom Tablets.

 - Wacom has several options available, from the entry level Bamboo to the large HD screen Cintiq.
 For this series, I will be using a Wacom Intuos Touch Pro.
 This happens to be the medium size, and I find that this size works well for my use.
 First, let's take a look at the different parts of the Wacom tablet.
 Depending on which tablet you're using, you're going to either be using a wired or a wireless and battery connection.
 You'll find these connections on the side of your tablet.
 Refer to your tablet instructions to connect your Wacom tablet to your computer.